heinrickturingan/ADS-Assignment/README.md

 <h2> Introduction </h2>
 <p>
 I chose to do the topic on EDA and model building.
-Work can be tideaus with your own short-cut to make your work swiftly as posible.
-As simple as loading the data, checking your types to building models.
+Work can be tideaus, there are tons of libraries and syntax which a normal person won't be able to memorize.
+With your own short-cut work will become more easier.
+Even as simple as loading the data, checking your data types to building models will be a huge help on completing your work.
 </p>

 <h2> Data </h2>